-Figurative art refers to a general category of artworks that represent recognizable object or material in the real world.
+Figurative art refers to a general category of artworks that represent recognizable object sources, the human figure or material in the real world.
 In line with the overall objective of visual art, figuration is an attempt at achieving realistic representation of both animate and inanimate objects via accurate artistic expression.
 In reality, figurative painting takes different forms – it ranges from photo-realism to abstraction.

 The idea of figurative art was present to some degree throughout the history of art itself.
-The most advanced artists were enamored of abstract art which was believed to resonate with intellectualism and elitism that marked the age.
-Artists experimented with concepts and notions to create aesthetic artworks.
+The most advanced artists, such as Pablo Picasso, were enamored by abstract art which was believed to resonate with intellectualism and elitism that marked the age.
+Artists experimented, whether with painting or sculpture, in concepts and notions to create aesthetic artworks.

 Figurative art, also referred to as representational art is a piece of art that’s similar to the real subject itself.
-Whether in painting or drawing, figurative art represents the original image – it’s an attempt at direct imitation (mimesis) of the original subject – animate or inanimate.
+Whether in painting or drawing, figurative art represents the original image – it’s an attempt at direct imitation (mimesis) of the original subject and human form – animate or inanimate.
 For instance, a portrait of a man smoking cigarette painted on a canvas is representational because one can easily decipher what the subject is.
+This can fall under realism.

-It’s also quite easy to decode what the subject represents in the real world.
-You can figure out the period a particular work of art was created – Classical, Medieval, or Renaissance, etc.
+In the art world it’s also quite easy to decode what the subject represents in the real world.
+Besides contemporary art, you can figure out the period a particular work of art was created – Classical, Medieval, or Renaissance, etc.

-In contrast, abstract art has no bearing with a specific real subject in reality.
-It uses concepts, ideas and notions to reflect or create images and emotions.
-Unlike figurative art – where there’s a direct relationship between the artwork and the subject, abstract art seems to be quite elusive and less obvious.
-Interpretation of such art depends heavily on emotional feelings.
+In contrast, abstract art and modern art has no bearing with a specific real subject in reality.
+It uses concepts, ideas, inspiration and notions to reflect or create images and emotions.
+Unlike figurative art – where there’s a direct relationship between the artwork and the subject, abstract art seems to be quite elusive and less obvious in imagery.
+It’s the opposite of realism.
+Interpretation of such art depends heavily on emotional feelings which can usually be seen in the artist’s brush strokes.

 Meanwhile, it can sometimes be confusing to place a painting or drawing to a specific class of art.
 That is, it’s possible for an object to possess the qualities of both figurative and abstract art.
 In such instance, personal perception will be the judge.